 Mort also has experience of numerous cross-border and multi-jurisdictional merger and acquisition transactions.
 These include the acquisition of GTECH by Lottomatica, the Zimmer Holdings acquisition of Centerpulse AG, the Guinness/GrandMet merger, the Luxottica Group S.p.A. acquisition of The United States Shoe Corporation and the Cable & Wireless acquisition of NYNEX CableComms.

 Mort is listed as a "Leading Individual" for M&A in the United States by Euromoney (2020).

-Mort received his JD from the University of Pennsylvania Law School in 1974.
+Mort received his JD from the University Of Pennsylvania Law School in 1974.
 He attended the University of Oxford from 1974–1975, and received his BA from Yale University in 1970.

-Mort has been recognized numerous times as a leader in the fields of mergers and acquisitions and corporate governance, including in Chambers Global (2018), Chambers USA (2018), The Legal 500 US (2018), Euromoney (2018) and Best Lawyers (2018).
-Mort was named "M&A Legal Advisor of the Year" by The M&A Advisor (2015) and "MVP for Mergers & Acquisitions" by Law360 (2015).
+Mort has been recognized numerous times as a leader in the fields of mergers and acquisitions and corporate governance, including in Chambers Global (2020), Chambers USA (2020), The Legal 500 US (2020), Euromoney (2020) and Best Lawyers (2020).

 - Lantheus Holdings, Inc. (NASDAQ: LNTH), a leader in the development, manufacture and commercialization of innovative diagnostic imaging agents and products, in its acquisition of Progenics Pharmaceuticals, Inc. (NASDAQ: PGNC), an oncology company developing innovative medicines and artificial intelligence to find, fight and follow cancer.